 In 1920, the average person saw 54 years old as a long, healthy lifespan.
-Today, we feel cheated when 78 is cited as the norm.
-Why are we living longer?
+Today, even though we’re living more than 20 years longer, we still feel cheated when 78 is cited as the norm.
+But why are we living longer?
 Better healthcare, better access to clean water and healthy food as well as public schooling add up to a society that understands the importance of investing in healthy habits.

 Are you giving your body the ammunition it needs to aim for a faraway finishing line?
 We’ve compiled a list of things you can do to help you live longer and yes, getting a better night’s sleep happens to be on that list.

 1. Get a better night’s sleep.
 No surprise that we put sleep at the top of our list – we’re a mattress manufacturer after all.
 All joking aside, sleep heals your body from the abuse of the day, fuels it up to tackle the next day and fortifies your organs to fight against future stress and disease.
 But if sleep isn’t a priority, feel free to steal these ideas for getting the worst night’s sleep.

 2. Eat breakfast.
 When you skip breakfast, your body conserves resources and stores calories in an effort to keep you alive.
 You know you’re going to eat again at lunch but your body has been slowly starving since you went to bed last night – and your continued denial of food puts all systems in full protection mode.

 “Skipping meals, especially breakfast, can make you feel tired and hungry and more likely to reach for high-fat, high-calorie snacks.
 In fact, people who eat breakfast are more likely to maintain a healthy weight than those who don’t,” says the British Heart Foundation.